SA16010097/cpp_web_server/README.md

 step4: run server by ./my_http_server &

-Then you can get files from your server by browser. (example: input [server_ip]:3344/index.html，default ip is 3344)
+Then you can get files from your server by browser. (example: input [server_ip]:3344/index.html，default port is 3344)

 Main features:
 1. Use epoll to realize socket io;